Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: Simulation Studies

 \subsection{Inference}

-In this section, we evaluate the performance of our perturbation-based inference method introduced in Section~\ref{subsec:perturbation}.
-We set the confidence level to $1-\alpha = 0.95$, and conduct 500 simulations for each setting described in Section~\ref{subsec: sim setup}. {Note that for different settings, even though the values of $\bar{\tau}$ are different, their corresponding $\tau^*$ can be the same, for example, $\tau^*=0$ when $\taubar \in\{-0.4,\ldots,0.1\}$ under (S2).} {When there are multiple values of $\tau^*$, we report the minimum coverage and the maximum length of the confidence intervals.} Our procedure, summarized in Algorithm~\ref{alg:inference}, is implemented with $M = 500$.
-We denote the CI constructed via our proposed method in \eqref{eq: aggregated CI} as Proposed.
+We evaluate the perturbation-based method ($1-\alpha = 0.95$) using 500 simulations for setting (S2).
+For cases sharing the same $\tau^*$ (e.g., $\tau^*=0$ when $\taubar \in\{-0.4,\ldots,0.1\}$), we report the minimum coverage and maximum CI length of each method.
+Our procedure is implemented with $M = 500$, and we denote our proposed CI in \eqref{eq: aggregated CI} as Perturbed.